euphonie/study-notes/Engineering Tools/Cloud/GCP/Cloud IAM.md

 ## Folders
 - Can be view as sub organizations within the organization
 - Provide additional grouping mechanisms and isolation boundaries between projects
-- Can model different legal entities, departments, and teams within a compa
+- Can model different legal entities, departments, and teams within a company.

 ## Cloud IAM policy